 able to get on with people from a variety of different backgrounds

 able to manage projects.

 You should have:

-- a keen interest in science and the environment
+a keen interest in science and in protecting the environment

 The Science Council promotes the advancement and dissemination of knowledge of and education in science, technology, mathematics, computing and information technology.
 It awards the designation of Chartered Scientist (CSci) to those candidates who can meet the high standards required.